Jonas Brothers announce return to acting for new Disney Christmas movie

 Nick jumps in to tell him off for “saying it.”
 “The whole point is you don’t say it.
 You let them read it,” he explains.

-The second take goes more smoothly with the three brothers silently flipping through the signs that again introduce them.
+The second take goes more smoothly, with the three brothers silently flipping through the signs that again re-introduce them.
 “Sorry to bother you.
 But we’re making a Christmas movie coming out this holiday season, only on Disney+,” reads the final four signs.

+The new movie will be directed by Oscar-winning director Jesicca Yu (Quiz Lady) and produced by the three brothers, alongside Adam Fishbach, Spencer Berman and Scott Morgan.
+It will feature original music written and executive produced by Grammy-nominated songwriter Justin Trantor.

+It’s been over two decades since the Jonas Brothers became a Disney Channel mainstay with Camp Rock (2008) and its 2010 sequel Camp Rock: The Final Jam.
+In between that time, they also led their two-season sitcom Jonas, which aired from 2009 to 2010, and released two albums with the Disney-owned music label Hollywood Records.

 Join our commenting forum